 Slumping uncontrollably forward into the chair, I surveyed the room, which looked to be an old stone shop with numerous changing rooms and shelves full of clothes and other items.
 I got a chance in inspect myself in the giant mirror opposite me looking at my terrible, haggard state.
 All white and white.
 It really wasn't a good day to be pale.

-Could it have been possible, that the school was real?
+Could it have been possible that the school was real?
 Was I at Belvedeere?
 It would certainly explain all the talk of faculty and students.
-But then, I though, that was impossible.
+But then, I thought, that was impossible.
 Magic envelopes with weird incantations weren't real.
 Obviously it was an insane asylum, where my parents had shipped me off to.
 I'd probably collapsed because my mother had hit me over the head again.
 I bet they'd called the hospital and had me committed while I was down.
 It certainly wasn't the first time they'd tried.

 "I say, couldn't you be more terribly dressed?
 No wonder you've a propensity towards nudity.
 Every time you look in the mirror your body forces you to rip those hideous clothes off."
 A loud masculine voice boomed, startling me out of my wits.
-I looked around, trying to find the source of the voice.
+I looked around trying to find the source of the voice.
 No one was around.

 "Uh.
 They make me itchy?"
 I asked trying to find the individual insulting me.

 "Well, obviously your body has good taste.
 I can't say much for your brain."
 The voice seemed to come from the mirror.
 "Come here, Miss."

 I managed to push myself off the chair, but still couldn't quite walk, and so crawled towards the mirror.
 Tapping the glass, I said incredulously, "I never seen mirrors that could talk.
 Except in that movie Snow white.
 Are you from snow white?"